getnamo/myo-ue4/README.md

 myo-ue4
 =======

 A Myo Plugin for Unreal Engine 4.
-Supports all features up to Beta-4 SDK, including multiple Myos.
+Latest plugin is bound to beta-5, requires Myos to have firmware 0.8.17 or later.

 ## Quick Setup ##
 1. Create new or open a project.